worldyne/module2_final_project/README.md

 **(1)**
 **(2)** The label with the most artists signed does not perform significantly differently than labels with only one artist signed.
 Using a two-sided T-test, with a significance level of 0.05, and a p-value of 0.706, we fail to reject the null hypothesis in favor of the alternative hypothesis.
 [Artist Density Notebook](artist_density.ipynb)
 **(3)** The labels with the most genre diversity does have statistically significantly higher scores than the labels with the least genre diversity.
-Using a one sided T-test, with a significance level of 0.05, and a p-value of 0.015 we successfully reject the null hypothesis in favor of the alternative hypothesis.
+Using a one sided T-test, with a significance level of 0.05, and a p-value of 0.015 we successfully reject the null hypothesis in favor of the alternative hypothesis with a statistical power of 58.7%.
 [Genre Diversity Notebook](label_genre.ipynb)
 **(4)**